Development of a new underground coal mine and supporting rail infrastructure for the Hume Coal Mine

 The NSW Department of Planning, Industry & Environment has now finalised its whole-of-government assessment of the Hume Coal and associated Berrima Rail Projects and provided it to the Independent Planning Commission NSW for determination.

 The Minister for Planning and Public Spaces has requested that the Commission conduct a public hearing into the carrying out of the Projects prior to determining the state significant development (SSD) applications for both.

 Commissioners Peter Duncan (Panel Chair), Chris Wilson and Professor Alice Clark have been appointed to determine the SSD applications.
 They will host an electronic Public Hearing on Monday 12 July and Tuesday 13 July 2021, commencing at 10am AEST daily, to hear directly from community members.
 (Please note: The Commission has also tentatively set aside Friday 16 July 2021 to extend the public hearing to a third day should it be necessary.)

 If you wish to apply to speak at the Public Hearing, you must complete the registration form available on our website by no later than 12pm AEST on Friday 2 July 2021.
 Those who are registered to speak will be provided further technical information closer to the hearing.

 How to watch and/or listen to the Public Hearing

 This Electronic Public Hearing will be broadcast on the Commission’s website: www.ipcn.nsw.gov.au/livestream.

 In the interests of openness and transparency, a transcript of the hearing will also be published on the Commission’s website.

-The Commission will accept written comments on the Hume Coal and Berrima Rail Projects up to one week (seven days) after the hearing via email, post or our online portal: www.ipcn.nsw.gov.au/have-your-say.
+The Commission will accept written comments on the Hume Coal and Berrima Rail Projects until Friday 23 July 2021, via email, post or our online portal: www.ipcn.nsw.gov.au/have-your-say.